Health Education & Diabetes Center

 Through participation in the Diabetes Education Program, the patient will become familiar with the relationship of nutrition, exercise, medication, and self-monitoring of blood sugars to achieve diabetes control.
 Improved control through self-management decreases the risk of complications such as heart disease and stroke, kidney dialysis, blindness, and amputations.

-The Health Education and Diabetes Team at Boice-Willis is now offering group classes to help patients better understand and manage diabetes.
+The Health Education and Diabetes Team at Boice-Willis offers group classes to help patients better understand and manage diabetes.
 Anyone who is newly diagnosed with diabetes or has not had any prior outpatient diabetes education is eligible.
-The classes began in July of 2013 and are now offered on a weekly basis.
-Many patients who have completed the group classes have seen a decrease in their hemoglobin A1c, or their average blood sugar control.
-So far, class participants’ average Hemoglobin A1c dropped from 8.03 to 6.98.
+Many patients who have completed the group classes have lost weight and have seen a decrease in their hemoglobin A1c or their average blood sugar control.

 Once the classes are completed, patients follow up with their diabetes educators for continued support.